HirenThakkar88/Ubon_Application/README.md

 # Ubon Application

-**Ubon Application** is a modern e-commerce platform built with Flutter and Firebase to offer users a seamless shopping experience.
-It supports features like product browsing, cart management, secure payments, and real-time notifications.
+**Ubon Application** is an e-commerce platform designed to offer users a seamless online shopping experience.
+Built with a robust and scalable architecture, this project enables customers to browse products, add items to their cart, and securely complete transactions.

 ## Features